govuk-ruby/govuk-design-system-rails/README.md

 and run `bundle install`

 # Design System Components

 The [GOV.UK design system](https://design-system.service.gov.uk) provides a reference implementation of its components in Nunjucks, which are unfortunately not supported on Ruby.
-In lieu of that, we are implementing slim versions of the components that can be used throughout the applications.
+In lieu of that, we are implementing
+ERB versions of the components that can be used throughout the applications.

 ## Component implementations

 Component implementations can be found in the [components directory](app/views/components).
 They try to follow the nunjucks implementations as close as possible.
 In particular, we are keeping the interface the same (param names etc.) to make translating code between the macros usage and our implementation as close as possible.